code-423n4/2023-03-zksync/README.md

 The accounts upon creation can also provide which type of nonce ordering do they want: Sequential (i.e. it should be expected that the nonces grow one by one, just like EOA) or Arbitrary, the nonces may have any values.
 This ordering is not enforced in any way by system contracts, but it is more of a suggestion to the operator on how it should order the transactions in the mempool.

-### SHA256

-The implementation of the sha256 precompile

 ### EventWriter

 A system contract responsible for emitting events.
+Contract is called every time when other contract emits an event.
+Expected to be called frequently, so it is written in pure yul to save users gas.

 It accepts in its 0-th extra abi data param the number of topics.
 In the rest of the extraAbiParams he accepts topics for the event to emit.
 Note, that in reality the event the first topic of the event contains the address of the account.
 Generally, the users should not interact with this contract directly, but only through Solidity syntax of `emit`-ing new events.